hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 True
 ~~~

+> **NOTE**: If you lose connectivity entirely and the app appears to vanish (ie Application is not available for the whole environment) please be patient.
+You can also monitor the progress by issuing `oc` commands on the bastion.
+Once both workers are `Ready` you can refresh your main lab URL and continue.

 Now we can set the HostPathProvisioner configuration itself, i.e. telling the operator what path to actually use - the systemd file we just applied merely ensures that the directory is present and has the correct SELinux labels applied to it:

 ~~~bash